Santosh-Gupta/Lit2Vec/README.md

 For more information on how to run the notebooks, click on the HowTo.md file located in this repository.

-The following images are from a single 2D TNSE plot of the resulting book embeddings.
+The following images are from a single 2D T-NSE plot of the resulting book embeddings.
 This particular TNSE plotted 3000 books (out of 10,000 book vectors that were trained)

 This section contains fantasty/high fantasy written within the last 30-40 years.